amazingsammed/amazingsammed/mysch_stuffs/production and operations management.md

 5. Simplicity
 6. Writing

-### steps in forcasting
+### Steps in forecasting
-1. determine the purpose for the forcast
+1. determine the purpose for the forecast
 2. Establish a time horizon
-3. Select a forcasting technique
+3. Select a forecasting technique
 4. Gather and analyse appropriate data
 5. prepare the forecast
 6. monitor the forecast

-### types of forecast
+### Types of forecast
-Qualitative forcasts
+1. Qualitative forecasts
-(`consist of the opinions of sales people or top management personnel or combine`) Time Series forcast
+(`consist of the opinions of sales people or top management personnel or combine`)
+2. Time Series forecast
-(`uses past happenings to predict future events`) Causal Forcast
+(`uses past happenings to predict future events`)
+3. Causal Forecast
-(`identify whatever will have a cause effect relationship, example advertising`) Simulation
+(`identify whatever will have a cause effect relationship, example advertising`)
+4. Simulation
 (`use of computer based math model to pridict the future`)

+### Steps in decision making
+1. specification of objective
+2. development of alternative
+3. analysis and comparison of alternative
+4. selection of alternative
+5. implementing chosen decision
+6. monitoring results

+### Decision Environment
+1. Certainty
+2. Risk
+3. Uncertainty

+### General approches to decision making
+1. Quantitative Methods
+2. Analysis of Trade-offs
+3. Systems Approach

+### Ethical Issues in production and operation decisions
+1. worker safety
+2. product safety
+3. the environment
+4. quality decision
+5. workers right